Reframing Neglect

 Somali documentary photographer and visual artist, Mustafa Saeed, focuses on dissecting the emotional turmoil that intestinal worms bring to the people whose bodies they inhabit.
 Through colorful ropes and garments, Mustafa conveys the neglect and feeling of being a prisoner to a disease that can easily be treated.

-In this series, Sarah Waiswa, a Ugandan-born, Kenya-based photographer follows Eunice Atieno, a 48 year old single mother, who has been living with LF since 2011.
+In this series, Sarah Waiswa, a Ugandan-born, Kenya-based photographer follows Eunice Atieno, a 48 year-old single mother, who has been living with lymphatic filariasis since 2011.
 Not knowing the cause of the swelling, Eunice went from hospital to hospital trying to get a diagnosis, but failed to get an answer.
 At one point doctors claimed it was cancer and she even went ahead with chemotherapy, but her leg continued to swell.
-In 2019, she was correctly diagnosed with LF following a mass drug administration exercise that took place in her neighborhood.
+In 2019, she was correctly diagnosed with lymphatic filariasis following a mass drug administration exercise that took place in her neighborhood.

 Ethiopian photographer Meseret Argaw explores the social, economic, and mental health impact neglected tropical diseases (NTDs) have on women living in rural communities in Ethiopia.
 Through conceptual pieces, she illustrates how NTDs force women into cycles of poverty.
 Each photograph is not directly related to a specific NTD, but the feeling behind what women with NTDs face.
 It could be not being able to finish the simplest everyday task, the social isolation or exclusion, the added burden of the diseases, the negative social pressure and the broken dreams they hold on to.